 We advise reading this section on adding filters in a view first if you are new to creating conditions to filter your rows.

-To hide or show fields, click the ‘Hide fields’ button in the grid view or ‘Customize cards’ button kanban view to bring up the hide fields dialog.
+To hide or show fields, click the ‘Hide fields’ button in the grid view or ‘Customize cards’ button in the Kanban view to bring up the hide fields dialog.

 Note that you cannot hide the Primary field.